knz/programming-in-c/assignments/4_heaps/README.rst

 priority queue API.
 The required behavior of the program is given in the following section.

+It is strongly recommended to implement your heap structure as an array.
+You may make the assumption that the current waiting queue will never be larger than 32 patients.

 You must submit your work as a tarball [#]_.
 Next to the source code, your archive must contain a text file file named “``AUTHORS``” containing your name and Student ID(s).